 Personalization, as you know from reading this blog, is a great way to increase email open rates, click-through rates, and even conversions.
 That’s why everyone is already sending emails with customers’ names in the subject line and/or the email body.

 Why stop there?
 You have information on your leads and customers, so why not use it to your advantage?
 Take personalization several steps forward.
-Use your customers’ age, gender, location, interests, and preferences to inspire the types of email and content you send to your various audience segments.
+Use your audiences’ location, interests, and preferences to inspire the types of email you send to your various audience segments.
 This deeper segmentation can increase receptivity to emails, which could boost open and click-through rates even further.

 That said, privacy is at the forefront since the GDPR was implemented in May.
 Make sure that the demographical information you have was received with the consent of the subscriber.
 Don’t use it for marketing purposes if it was not given to you for that reason.

 Send Emails Telling Subscribers How to Buy